-Weekly ARI incidence rates by regions over the last nine weeks The regional ARI incidence rates estimated for the last week 2023w14 are available on the last page.
+Weekly ARI incidence rates by regions over the last nine weeks The regional ARI incidence rates estimated for the last week 2023w16 are available on the last page.

-Last week (2023w14), the incidence of ARI cases seen in general practice is stable in all age groups and regions compared to the previous week (see graph opposite).
+Last week (2023w16), the incidence of ARI cases seen in general practice was stable in all age groups and regions compared to the previous week.
+We can note however a decreasing trend in the ARI activity since the end of March (2023w12) (see graph opposite).

-The increase in the ARI incidence rate is linked to the concomitant circulation of various respiratory viruses the past week (2023w14), in particular the influenza viruses (see page 3) and the SARS-CoV-2 (Covid-19) (see page 4), but also the RSV (see page 5), the rhinovirus (hRV) and the metapneumovirus (hMPV) (see graph opposite).
+This ARI incidence is linked to the concomitant circulation of various respiratory viruses the past week (2023w16), in particular the influenza viruses (see page 3) and the SARS-CoV-2 (Covid-19) (see page 4), but also the RSV (see page 5), the rhinovirus (hRV) and the metapneumovirus (hMPV) (see graph opposite).